We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Cysts are found deep below the skin when a pus-filled membrane forms around the infection.
 They are likely to scar.

-Pimples and acne are a common experience, with an estimated 80 percent of people aged 11 to 30 having an outbreak at some point.
+Pimples and acne are a common experience, with an estimated

 In general, the outlook for individuals dealing with a hard pimple is good.
 The kind of pimples most people get tend to develop and disappear reasonably quickly.